na-na-hi/renget/archive/ringotext2.md

 Gura's farts are almost Kiara tier, but that's because she forgets to eat sometimes.
 Her farts range from no smell to slightly pungent, with a hint of strawberry right after she's eaten a box of them

 -> * * * <-

+## >>57182945

+>It's been a week since Shiorin was given an important archiving mission by (You)
+>Her butthole had been shut tight with a plug that reaches as deep as her colon and locked with a key
+>Complete with a cute nyakuza kitty tail at the end for everyone to see as she walks
+>She was told to eat nothing but bugs and foods that are high in fiber (like bran)
+>Her ass and gut feels so full form archiving that she can't walk properly
+>Today's the day where you will unlock her anal archive open
+>You order her to take her clothes off and squat her ass over your face
+>Hesitantly and embarrassingly she does so, preparing for the worse to come
+>You take your pants off and whip your dick out
+>A small metal rod is jutting out of your urethra
+>You pull the rod out and on the other end of it is the key to Shiorin's archive plug lock
+>Unlocking the plug, fecal vapor and methane rushes out, filling the room with a strong aroma of death and pestilence
+>You pull the plug out slowly, Shiorin bracing for the biggest relief she's ever had since she was potty trained
+>As the plug pops out, a wave of liquid feces washes over your face
+>Shiorin's rectum gapes open wider as she relieves herself
+>Mud colored and equally textured archival material rain over your face
+>You engorge yourself in the experience
+>The scent was of cadaver and other various digested foodstuffs
+>The texture of soft mushy feces on his face and body
+>Shiorin's anal experience was so great she orgasms as she sprays the liquids all over you
+>Feces keeps pouring for more than an hour, a meal for days to come

+-> * * * <-